Uniforth/susf-airdrop-1/readme.md

 * tokenspercumlative -> tokens per cumalative score
 * amount -> amount of tokens to be received by the wallet = tokenspercumlative * Cumalative scores
+* times - number of times address counted in the snapshot